toddy/Repetier-Host/README.txt

 Software for controlling RepRap style 3D-printer like Mendel, Darwin or Prusa mendel.
 Works with most firmware types.
-It is optimized to work with Repetier-Firmware, see https://github.com/repetier/Repetier-Firmware
+It is optimized to work with Repetier-Firmware, see https://github.com/repetier/Repetier-Firmware Other working firmware is Sprinter, Teacup, Marlin and all compatible firmwares.

 Manual